Youth Tobacco Use Prevention

 Nicotine is a highly addictive drug; and adolescents are particularly vulnerable to its effects during a crucial time of growth and development.
 Symptoms of serious nicotine addiction can appear within weeks or even days after occasional use begins, which can lead to years of nicotine use and dependence.
 Nicotine addiction does not only harm students physically but can also negatively affect their cognitive function.
 Nicotine changes adolescents’ brain activity in parts of the brain that are responsible for attention, memory and learning.1

-To find out more about the harmful effects of tobacco products on young people visit the Center for Disease Control’s Office on Smoking and Health.
+To find out more about the harmful effects of tobacco products on young people visit the Center for Disease Control and Prevention's Office on Smoking and Health.

 Youth Tobacco Use in Kansas